Home » OTET Syllabus 2025

 Unit – 5: – Language Items

-• Parts of speech, tense, voice change and change of narration, use of an article, use of punctuation mark
+• Parts of speech, tense, voice change and change of narration, use of an article, use of a punctuation mark

 • Vocabulary – meaning and spelling